ldrobnik/ldrobnik/README.md

 ### Technical writing

-I’ve recently finished a postgraduate [technical communication course](https://www.vistula.edu.pl/kierunki-studiow/kontynuacja-edukacji/studia-podyplomowe/informatyka/komunikacja-techniczna) at Vistula University in Warsaw.
+Earlier this year I finished a postgraduate [technical communication course](https://www.vistula.edu.pl/kierunki-studiow/kontynuacja-edukacji/studia-podyplomowe/informatyka/komunikacja-techniczna) at Vistula University in Warsaw.
 You can take a look at samples of my technical writing:
 - [A DITA-based guide to preparing DITA content for localization](https://prepare-dita-for-l10n.netlify.app/)
 - [A Markdown-based guide on basic technical communication tools, built with Docusaurus](https://tech-comm-tools.netlify.app/)